Berryessa/North San José station

-Berryessa/North San José station (also known as Berryessa station and Berryessa Transit Center) is an intermodal transit center located in the Berryessa district of San Jose, California.
+Berryessa/North San José station (also known as Berryessa station and Berryessa Transit Center) is an intermodal transit center located in the Berryessa district of San Jose, California, United States.
 The station is served by Bay Area Rapid Transit (BART) and Santa Clara Valley Transportation Authority (VTA) buses.
 The transit center opened for bus service on December 28, 2019, and subsequently for BART service on June 13, 2020.
+The station is the southern terminus of the Orange and Green lines.

 The station was built and is owned by VTA, while BART operates train service with funding from VTA.
 The bus bays and parking garages are operated by VTA.
 It is the first BART station ever built in San Jose, and service will terminate here until the completion of the downtown San Jose subway (the last phase of the Silicon Valley BART extension).

 Station layout

 Berryessa/North San José station has a 30x700 ft elevated island platform, with a fare lobby under the center of the platform.
 An adjacent seven-story garage and surface lot have a combined 1,527 parking spaces, while a bike station is located under the north end of the platform.
 The site is adjacent to the San Jose Flea Market.